 Type elevate to list privilege escalation exploits registered with Cobalt Strike.
-Run elevate [exploit name] [listener] to attempt to elevate with a specific exploit.
+Run elevate [exploit] [listener] to attempt to elevate with a specific exploit.
 You may also launch one of these exploits through [beacon] -> Access -> Elevate.

 Use runas [DOMAIN\user] [password] [command] to run a command as another user using their credentials.
 The runas command will not return any output.
 You may use runas from a non-privileged context though.

 Use spawnas [DOMAIN\user] [password] [listener] to spawn a session as another user using their credentials.
 This command spawns a temporary process and injects your payload stage into it.
 You may also go to [beacon] -> Access -> Spawn As to run this command as well.

 Use getsystem to impersonate a token for the SYSTEM account.
 This level of access may allow you to perform privileged actions that are not possible as an Administrator user.

 Another way to get SYSTEM is to create a service that runs a payload.
 The elevate svc-exe [listener] command does this.
 It will drop an executable that runs a payload, create a service to run it, assume control of the payload, and cleanup the service and executable.